RubenEschauzier/r3-metric-data-processor/README.md

 ## Data Processor to Calculate $R^3$ Metric from Comunica Output

 This repository provides the code and links to other repositories used to produce the results presented in the paper titled:

+**Revisiting Link Prioritization for Efficient Traversal in Structured Decentralized Environments**

 ### Reproducing the Experiments of the Paper